governing-virtual-worlds/governing-virtual-worlds.github.io/README.md

 ## Key dates

 1. Tuesday, March 26: Joshua Tan on AI as collective action
+2. Saturday, March 30: let the TFs if you plan on working on a project, and what project/team you are working on
 2. Tuesday, April 2: Primavera de Filippi on blockchain and governance
 3. Tuesday, April 9: Louis Kang on AI and (virtual) markets
 4. Tuesday, April 16: Elettra Bietti on platform governance